On Lipschitz continuous optimal stopping boundaries: Properties of the optimal boundary

-We also notice that in this setting the diffusion is uniformly non degenerate.
+In this setting the diffusion is uniformly non degenerate.
 Therefore, letting $U$ be an open rectangle in the $(t,x)$-plane whose closure $\overline U$ is contained in $\cC$, and denoting its parabolic boundary by $\partial_P U$, we have that $v\in C^{1,2}(U)\cap C(\overline U)$ is the unique classical solution of the boundary value problem

 For a proof of this standard result one can consult the proof of Theorem 2.7.7 in \cite{KS98}.
-In particular we are now going to use that $\partial_xv$ and $\partial_t v$ are continuous in $\cC$ (away from the boundary).
+In particular, we will use below that $\partial_xv$ and $\partial_t v$ are continuous in $\cC$ (away from the boundary).